After a conversation with my daughter, I began to think about how most of us struggle with falling short.

 Falling short is often a mindset for many of us.
 One that needs to be changed.

 On days you feel you are failing or falling short, stop looking at all that is left undone.
 Instead, acknowledge all the things that were accomplished.
 Instead of looking at all the things you are doing wrong, look at all the things you are doing right.

 And please pass this on to your children.
-Instead of looking at all the places they are falling short, acknowledge and celebrate all the things they are doing right.
+Instead of looking at all the places they are falling short, acknowledge and celebrate the things they are doing right.
 Give them more compliments than criticism.
 It will be life changing for them.
-Their attitudes will change and their life will become easier because they feel accepted and celebrated.
+Their attitudes will change, and their life will become easier because they feel accepted and celebrated.

 Life is filled with so many good things, but we can’t see them if we are focused on the negative.
 We may have many wonderful accomplishments, but we won’t recognize them if we are only looking at our shortcomings.

 Many of us do the same thing in our walk with Jesus.
 We believe we should read the Bible more, pray more, fast more often – walk in love better – forgive easier – be more patient – whatever it is…we think what we have done is never enough.